Bolan Pass is a gateway to and from South Asia

 Where is Bolan Pass?

-The pass is located in the Balochistan province, on the south-western part of Pakistan, 120 kilometres far from the Afghanistan border.
-Strategically located, it is one of two main routes from Afghanistan into the Indian subcontinent, along with the Khyber Pass further north.
+The pass is located in the Balochistan province, in the southwestern part of Pakistan, 120 kilometres away from the Afghanistan border.
+Strategically located, it is one of the two main routes from Afghanistan into the Indian subcontinent, along with the Khyber Pass further north.

 How long is Bolan Pass?

 It's important to be prepared on this road.
 At a distance of 120 km from the border of Afghanistan, Bolan Pass connects Jacobabad and Sibbi to Quetta city.
-This pass has a significant history background being a mountain pass, which connects the Central Asia and South Asia, for traders, invaders and nomadic tribes.
-Along Bolan Pass where the road winds through picturesque mountains one is reminded of the huge odds that the armies from Central Asia and the South must have faced in their raids on the plains of the present day Pakistan.
+This pass has a significant historical background being a mountain pass that connects Central Asia and South Asia for traders, invaders, and nomadic tribes.
+Along Bolan Pass, where the road winds through picturesque mountains, one is reminded of the huge odds that the armies from Central Asia and the South must have faced in their raids on the plains of present-day Pakistan.

 Pic&more info: http://odysseuslahori.blogspot.com.es/2013/04/BolanPass.html